r-ef/dylon/content/Templates/Flask-App/Auth/Flask+Neo4j.md

 - **python-dotenv**: Loads environment variables from a `.env` file.

 ## Installation Steps
-To set up the Flask + Neo4j Authentication System with yri, follow these steps:
+To set up the Flask + Neo4j Authentication System with serenity, follow these steps:

 1. **Create a virtual environment and activate it**:
    ```bash